pjwilcoxen/sym/doc/usage.md

 # Sym Usage

-Translates models from algebraic form into several programming languages.
+Translates models from algebraic form into one of several programming languages.
-For a summary of the input language, use the -syntax option.
-For detailed information about the versions of the main program and the individual language support modules, use the -version option.

 ## Usage:
     sym [options] <language> <symfile> <codefile>